The Daily Covered Call Opportunity

 The Nasdaq-100® Daily Covered Call Index replicates the performance of a covered call investment strategy that combines a long position in the Nasdaq-100 Index with a short position in Nasdaq-100 Index® call options.
 In particular, the index is designed to replicate a daily covered call strategy that sells call options with one day to expiration each day.
 The fund intends to make distributions each month of an amount that reflects the dividends and call premium income earned by a daily Nasdaq-100 Index covered call strategy (net of expenses).

 There can be no guarantee that the funds will make such distributions and the amount of such distributions, if any, may vary significantly from month to month.
-A significant portion of such distributions may be characterized as a return of capital.
+Some or all of such distributions may be characterized as a return of capital.

 Carefully consider the investment objectives, risks, charges and expenses of ProShares before investing.
 This and other information can be found in their summary and full prospectuses.
 Read them carefully before investing.